jcalvarezj/CheaPlatzi/README.md

 *(Other sites are still work in progress...)*

-The optional `verbose` argument enables to see detailed information about the response bodies from the performed requests to the APIs.
+The optional `verbose` flag enables to see detailed information about the response bodies from the performed requests to the APIs, and `store` enables the scraper to automatically send requests to the backend's database API to store the scraped records.